What does this guide to Traveling South America contain?

 What are the kinds of hotels in South America?

-You can stay in hostels, hotels, guesthouses, cottages, tents, camper vans, Airbnbs, treehouses, and there are still other options that I can’t recall.
+You can stay in hostels, hotels, guesthouses, villas, cottages, tents, camper vans, apartments, resorts, treehouses, and there are still other options that I can’t recall.
+I mostly use Booking to book all my accommodations.
+Give it a try here.

 Does Airbnb work in South America?